DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/wagtail_integration_adding_posts/README.md

 {% endblock %}
 ```

 Wagtail’s built-in `get_parent()` method  is used to obtain the URL of the blog this post is a part of.
+You can refer to
+[Wagtail's documentation](https://guide.wagtail.org/en-latest/) for more on this.

+# Adding blog posts {#adding-blog-posts}
 Now we can create a few blog posts as children of `Home Page`.
 To do this, navigate to `Pages` and click on the arrow
 to go to the new homepage you just created.